Lightning-AI/pytorch-lightning/docs/source/common/optimizers.rst

     # `optimizer` is a `LightningOptimizer` wrapping the optimizer.
     # To access it, do the following.
-    # However, It won't work on TPU, AMP, etc...
+    # However, it won't work on TPU, AMP, etc...
     def optimizer_step(
         self, epoch, batch_idx, optimizer, optimizer_idx, optimizer_closure,
         on_tpu=False, using_native_amp=False, using_lbfgs=False,